 In a voter referendum in 1992 the electorate supported a shift to the single transferable vote (STV), which was legislated for in 1994.
 Since 1995 the Assembly members have therefore been directly elected by the STV method, including modern features such as the inclusive Gregory method of surplus distribution and the use of Robson Rotation of ballot papers.

-Since 2004 terms of the Assembly have been fixed at four years.
+Since 2004 the terms of the Legislative Assembly are legislatively fixed at four years.

 Preview of the ACT elections of October 2016 (January 2016)

 Inequality in the effective influence of voters caused by variations in Legislative Assembly division enrolments is very low, with the variations in recent years being 2.8% in 2012 (taking into account the different numbers of members elected in the three electoral divisions) and X.X% in 2016.

 [nomination openness – party configurations]

 1989 – 1992 – 1995 – 1998 – 2001 – 2004 – 2008 – 2012 – 2016

 Official data on all ACT elections is available from the ACT Electoral Commission, also known as Elections ACT.

 The available data is comprehensive and complete.
 There have been no uncontested elections in the Assembly’s electoral history.